 Remember that and your company won’t implode on itself in the future.
 Having said that, it’s easy to see all of the mistakes going on inside of your company.
 On top of this, it’s a little harder to see when someone is doing something right.
 Believe it or not, the right will usually outweigh the wrong, the right just isn’t something our brain is hardwired to receive.

 This is another aspect of your business in which you should be measuring.
-The good things your worker does for you.
+The good things a worker does for you.
 Especially when they’ve went above and beyond, it’s important to share this with workers and give them a public praise.
 However, when they do something wrong, make sure you’re talking about it with them in private.

 Are you a business owner who is looking to pull the trigger and start hiring online workers?
 There are so many positive attributes of hiring online.
 It can grow your business faster than you could ever imagine.
 However, hiring online can also hamper the growth if you approach it in the wrong aspect.
 Take heed of these tips to getting started, and don’t forget to ask any question you have about hiring online workers in the comments.